phra/phra.github.io/posts/PEzor2.md

 ## Cobalt Strike Integration

 Now we know how to generate different outputs and manually execute them, but how can we integrate this new tool within Cobalt Strike?
-To have a smooth _OX_ (operator experience), I wrote an [aggressor script](https://www.cobaltstrike.com/aggressor-script/index.html) that provide a transparent command similar to `execute-assembly` that can be invoked with the same command line options of PEzor: the script will automatically launch in background PEzor to convert the provided executable to the desired format (reflective-dll and dotnet) and task the beacon to inject the reflective DLL or execute in-memory the generated .NET assembly.
+To have a smooth _OX_ (operator experience), I wrote an [aggressor script](https://www.cobaltstrike.com/aggressor-script/index.html) that provide a transparent command similar to `execute-assembly` that can be invoked with the same command line options of PEzor: the script will automatically launch in background PEzor to convert the provided executable to the desired format (reflective-dll or dotnet) and task the beacon to inject the reflective DLL or execute in-memory the generated .NET assembly.
 The script can be found [here](https://github.com/phra/PEzor/blob/master/aggressor/PEzor.cna).

 ```
 # convert and execute reflective DLL